jorsema2/chrome-extension/README.md

 # chrome-extension
-Just learning how to do Chrome extensions.
+Just learning how to build Chrome extensions.